bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

     ```
     In these cases additional information regarding channels and optodes SHOULD be placed in `*_channels.tsv` and `*_optodes.tsv` files.

-Closely spaced or short-separation source-detector pairs are often included in fNIRS measurements to
+Closely spaced or short-separation source-detector pairs are often included in NIRS measurements to
 obtain a measure of systemic, rather than neural, activity.
 These source-detector
 pairs are referred to as *short channels*.
 There is variation in how manufacturers
 implement these short channels, some use specialised sources or detectors,